Ali-Papi/compositionalIGFoamParent/README.md

 - This toolbox needs only a standard OpenFOAM installation (see www.openfoam.org or www.openfoam.com)

-- Please cite the related paper in the "doc" folder if you are using this toolbox.
+- Please cite the related paper in the `doc` folder if you are using this toolbox.

 - Read the COPYING_OPENFOAM file for information about OpenFOAM and this